Old-Fashioned Creamy Chocolate Fudge Recipe

 Melting marshmallow cream in a saucepan for fudge.

-If you add the chocolate chips in first, that’s fine, but it cools the fudge off enough that it takes longer to melt the marshmallow, and you’ll be using some elbow grease.
+Add the marshmallow cream to the pan and stir.
+If you add the chocolate chips in first, that’s fine, but it cools the fudge off enough that it takes longer to melt the marshmallow.

 I usually use Jet Puff marshmallow cream, but you can also use Marshmallow Fluff.